makocp/ChatXpress/README.md

 - Implement Android configuration manually
 - Implement iOS/macOS/Web with flutterfire configure.
 - After each implementation (step by step for each OS), I checked, which files changed.
 With this method I could understand better what really happens respectively, which changes happen in the code, so in case of an error I could comprehend where it came from.
+### Widget Tree / Inspector and Navigation
+The Widget Inspector is a good way to understand the Widget Tree of the App.
+Especially, if you want to implement Navigation and Routes.
+There you can get a good understanding how it works and to find bugs regarding navigation, if there are any.
 ## References/Info

 - [Mitch Koko](https://www.youtube.com/@createdbykoko)